Skip to main content

 #

-• Evidence of your ability to financially support yourself and any dependants without claiming public funds.
+• Prove you have a good knowledge of English and can financially support yourself without claiming public funds.

 • Your relationship to the child and parental responsibility